-Immobilization and Anesthesia for the Care of Wildlife Species in Managed Care and Native Habitats
+Chemical Immobilization and Anesthesia of Domestic and Wildlife Species

 This training provides the most complete, up-to-date instruction available on chemical immobilization of animals, presented in an easy-to-understand manner that is applicable to all experience levels.
 The instructors are veterinarians and biologists who specialize in remotely-delivered anesthetic agents.
 This program, which has historically been considered by many to be the standard in chemical immobilization training, is now part of San Diego Zoo Wildlife Alliance Academy.